williamDalston/schrodingers-cat-website/content/articles/qc-theory-002.md

 - **Meaning**: If every possible outcome happens, does anything matter?
 Is your life meaningful, or just one branch among infinite others?
 - **Morality**: If all possible actions happen, is there any point to moral choices?

-These aren't just philosophical curiosities—they're real questions that Many-Worlds forces us to confront.
+These aren't just philosophical curiosities they're real questions that Many-Worlds forces us to confront.

 ## The Bottom Line